 Note:

 140 g/GJ of of SOx as sulphur dioxide corresponds to 0.3 % S of liquid fuel of lower heating value 42 GJ/t.
 If data on the sulphur content exist use appropriate equation to adjust value.

+PCB, HCB and NH3 are not relevant for light fuel oil

 Table 3.25 Tier 2 emission factors for non-residential sources, medium sized (> 1 MWth to ≤ 50 MWth) boilers liquid fuels